evmos/evmos/docs/developers/guides/geth_js_console.md

 ### Installing Go-ethereum JavaScript Console

-Install the Go-ethereum JavaScript Console (`geth`) following the procedure corresponding to your OS in the [geth docs](https://geth.ethereum.org/docs/install-and-build/installing-geth).
+Install the Go-ethereum CLI (`geth`) following the procedure corresponding to your OS in the [geth docs](https://geth.ethereum.org/docs/install-and-build/installing-geth).

 Check that the installation was successful by running the following command: